vekatze/ens-mode/readme.md

-# ni
+# enti : a notation for entities

-ni /en-eye/ is a map notation with the following characteristics:
+enti is a entity notation with the following characteristics:

 - no indentation-based syntax
 - no implicit conversion